Leupold GX-1i Digital Rangefinder Review

 - Non-flags Targeting: The GX-1i can give you the measuring to non-flags targets such as big rocks, trees, etc…

 All of these, especially Pinhunter, impressed me when I test them when I wrote the Leupold GX-1i review.

 Apart from all of the specs listed above, in my Leupold GX-1i review, I find that the scan mode is also a handy feature to have on courses.
-This mode give you the ability to take multiple readings in matter of a button.
+This mode gives you the ability to take multiple readings in a matter of a button.
 Everything you need to do is to hold the power button a few seconds, and voila, you have all the measurements you want accurately.